ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The Stanford NER pipeline operates through a three-stage process: (1) Named entity extraction using Stanford's CoreNLP library to identify geographic entities within the patent abstracts, (2) Geographic resolution via the GeoNames API with Virginia-specific restrictions to prevent out-of-state matches, and (3) Coordinate selection using a population-weighted ranking system to choose the most likely location when multiple candidates are found.

 The system implements a robust fallback hierarchy: if no geographic entities are successfully resolved, it falls back to county centroid coordinates extracted from the patent text; if county extraction fails, it defaults to Virginia's geographic center (37.4316, -78.6569).
+On the 43‑grant evaluation set, this statewide‑centroid default was invoked in 4 of 43 cases (~9.3%).
 This approach ensures 100% prediction coverage while maintaining methodological consistency.

 The Stanford NER method achieved a mean error of 79.02 km with 100% prediction coverage across all 43 test grants.
 While this represents a more systematic approach than the single-analyst GIS baseline, it demonstrates the challenges that automated systems face when dealing with historical toponyms that may have shifted meaning or location over centuries, as detailed in the case study analysis (Section 7.2.1).